 6. Understand Boarding Times

-Boarding times are in 20 minute increments.
+Boarding times are in 20-minute increments.
 Think of it as a 20-minute window of time.
 If you have a 1:00 p.m. boarding time, you can enter the ride any time between 1:00 p.m. and 1:20 p.m.
 It’s important to keep in mind boarding times aren’t flight times.
 Your boarding time is simply when your experience begins.
-Once you’ve purchased tickets, and have gotten your wristband, allow up to an hour from the time you “board” to the time you fly.
+Once you’ve purchased tickets and picked up your wristbands, allow up to an hour from the time you “board” to the time you fly.

 7. Get Your Merch Before You Fly